mutesplash/legomario/README.md

 # legomario
+This project now has two goals
-Generate printable SVG scanner codes for LEGO Mario
+* Generate printable SVG scanner codes for LEGO Mario.

-This project has expanded to translate the bluetooth integers returned by LEGO Mario into scanner codes.
+* Provide a complete Python library for interacting with LEGO Mario.

+    _This goal has been added due to the unfortunate desire to understand and integrate the bluetooth-encoded scanner code information that balooned into the desire to create the most complete and correct LEGO Mario communication library._